hbctraining/scRNA-seq_online/lessons/03_SC_quality_control-setup.md

 > **NOTE**: The `min.features` argument specifies the minimum number of genes that need to be detected per cell.
 This argument will filter out poor quality cells that likely just have random barcodes encapsulated without any cell present.
 Usually, cells with less than 100 genes detected are not considered for analysis.

 **Seurat automatically creates some metadata** for each of the cells when you use the `Read10X()` function to read in data.
-This information is stored in the `meta.data` slot within the Seurat object (see more in the note below).
+This information is stored in the `meta.data` slot within the Seurat object.

-> The Seurat object is a custom list-like object that has well-defined spaces to store specific information/data.
-You can find more information about the slots in the Seurat object [at this link](https://github.com/satijalab/seurat/wiki/Seurat).

 ```r
 # Explore the metadata